 You should be issued an Electronic Form I-94, available on the CBP I-94 official website.
 Please check this website, make sure your arrival information is correct, and print the record.
 If you are having trouble locating your record, please see our Tips to Locate and Print Electronic I-94.

-If you are entering the U.S. by land, you may also be issued a paper Form I-94, which is a small white card stapled into your passport.
+If you are entering the U.S. by land, you will now be issued an Electronic Form I-94.

 If There is a Mistake on your Form I-94 or Passport Stamp

-Your Form I-94 (paper or electronic) or passport stamp needs to contain certain information.
+Your Form I-94 or passport stamp needs to contain certain information.
 Look for one of the following:

 For those entering in F-1 or J-1 (student or scholar) status, the Form I-94 and the stamp in your passport should have the notation "F-1 - D/S" or "J-1 - D/S." This indicates that you have been granted admission for "duration of status" (D/S).
 Duration of status means that as long as you are maintaining your F-1 or J-1 status, you may legally remain in the U.S. until the end of your academic program (as listed on your Form I-20 or Form DS-2019).

-For those entering in H-1B status, the stamp in your passport and/or Form I-94 (paper or electronic) should have a "valid until" date that corresponds to the ending date on the H-1B approval notice.
+For those entering in H-1B status, the stamp in your passport and/or Form I-94 should have a "valid until" date that corresponds to the ending date on the H-1B approval notice.